 Mr. Hackman shares his knowledge all over the state as “The Birdman” on the statewide radio broadcast Weekend Gardening Show, filling in as a guest host when Garden Mama, Nellie Neal is out.
 He gives numerous slide presentations to garden clubs and civic clubs as well as libraries throughout the state of Mississippi.
 He has given over 75 presentations in the last few years, including the Statewide Association of Federated Garden Clubs Annual Conference in 2002 and 2013.
 He has served in the past as the President of the Jackson Audubon Society and the Mississippi Ornithological Society, where he is currently serving as Immediate Past President on the Board of Directors.

 Mr. Hackman is a founding board member and the current president of the Central Mississippi Volleyball Association, (also known as Madison-Ridgeland Youth Club Volleyball), and manages gyms, as well as refereeing and/or coaching in the league to provide lower cost opportunities for young ladies in Central Mississippi to play the fastest growing sport in the state.
 He has also served as a referee at both the high school and the university level.

 Each summer, Mr. H leads tours all over the world, taking no profit for himself in order to keep down costs, so that citizens of our area can experience other cultures and ecosystems of the world.
 He has led tours to Australia, New Zealand, Costa Rica, Ecuador and the Galapagos Islands, and quite a few countries in Europe.
 He is currently signing up adults and students from various schools for two different 2022 tours.
-One is to travel to Ecuador and the Galapagos this coming summer of 2021, and to the Amazon Rainforest in 2022.
+One is to travel to the UK and the other is the chance of a lifetime to visit the Amazon Rainforest in 2022.